St Paul's Uniting Church, Mackay: Heritage listing

-St Pauls Uniting Church was listed on the Queensland Heritage Register on 21 August 1992 having satisfied the following criteria.
+St Paul's Uniting Church was listed on the Queensland Heritage Register on 21 August 1992 having satisfied the following criteria.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 St Paul's Uniting Church demonstrates uncommon aspects of Queensland's cultural heritage as it is a rare example of an intact 19th century timber church in North Queensland.
 St Paul's Uniting Church is one of the few public buildings in Mackay which withstood the 1918 cyclone.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 St Paul's Uniting Church demonstrates the principal characteristics of a provincial 19th century timber church.

 The place is important because of its aesthetic significance.

 St Paul's Uniting Church accomplished design in terms of massing and composition, and its picturesque classical and gothic detailing exhibit aesthetic characteristics which are valued by the community.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 St Paul's Uniting Church has been strongly associated with the Presbyterian community and later the Uniting Church parish of Mackay.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 St Paul's Uniting Church has a special association with James Gibson, who initiated the project.